rafaelruch/agendapro/replit.md

 - **Multi-Tenant Architecture**: Data isolation is enforced using a `tenantId` field in all relevant database tables (`clients`, `services`, `appointments`).
 Authentication middleware verifies user sessions, and a tenant-specific middleware automatically filters data based on the logged-in user's tenant.
 - **Authentication**: Secure login is implemented using `express-session` and `bcrypt` for password hashing.
 The system supports session-based authentication for the web UI and token-based authentication (Bearer tokens) for API integrations.
 API tokens are encrypted and managed with creation, listing, and revocation capabilities, with real-time verification.
 - **Hierarchical User Management**: Three roles are defined: `master_admin` (manages tenants), `admin` (manages users and data within a tenant), and `user` (restricted access to operational data within a tenant).
 Frontend menus and API access are controlled based on these roles.
 - **API Design**: A comprehensive RESTful API is provided, covering CRUD operations for clients, services, and appointments.
-It includes query parameters for filtering and supports integration with tools like N8N.
+All filter operations use query parameters (e.g., `/api/appointments?clientId=xxx&serviceId=yyy`) instead of path parameters for better N8N integration compatibility.
 - **Data Validation**: Zod is used for robust data validation across the system.

 ### Feature Specifications